 Stolons or runners are the stems which grow underground to form new plants at the end of the nodes.
 These are stems that grow just under the ground; these runners have the capacity of producing new clones of the same plant from the buds at the tips.
 The stolons can be cut, and then planted as separate individual plants.

 Vegetative propagation is one of the ways to reproduce asexually.
 Plants raised by vegetative propagation can bear fruits and flowers earlier than those produced from seeds.
 The offsprings are genetically identical and therefore advantageous traits can be preserved.
 They can raise crops like bananas, sugarcane, potato, etc that do not produce viable seeds.
 The seedless varieties of fruits are also a result of vegetative propagation.
-The plants gradually lose their vigour as there is no genetic variation.
+The plants gradually lose their vigor as there is no genetic variation.
 They are more prone to diseases that are specific to the species.
 This can result in the destruction of an entire crop.